sixtyfive/arduino-battery-capacity-tester-3.1/README.md

 ## Heads-up!

-I'm currently using the PCB designed by Debasish Dutta, but with a generic 1602 LCD improvised onto the Arduino Nano.
+I'm currently using the PCB designed by Hesham Moshiri, but with a generic 1602 LCD improvised onto the Arduino Nano.
 Once I receive the OLED display he used, I might update this repository to use that again, or not.